Chris Flexen throws eight shutout innings, Mariners hitters also come through in 10-0 win over Twins

 But with the Mariners’ 10-0 trouncing of the Twins on Tuesday night – their most convincing win of the season – it guaranteed a win in the three-game series with a chance for a possible sweep Wednesday night.

 The Mariners have now won four of their five games played against the Twins this season.
+After dropping three in a row, and looking quite bad in doing so, Seattle has now won three in a row and edge closer to .500 with a 34-35 record.
+The unpredictability of the team and its performance is due to the inexperience and also the plethora of injuries that haven’t allowed manager Scott Servais to send out his best possible lineup on more than one or two occasions this season.

+Meanwhile Minnesota, which has been riddled by injuries to its everyday lineup, including starters Byron Buxton, Max Kepler, Mitch Garver and Kyle Garlick, fell to 26-41.
+Even with the return of those players in the coming days and weeks doesn’t seem to fix a rotation that has underperformed and a bullpen that is one of the worst in baseball.

-The 10 runs were a season high and came on 14 hits.
+Obviously, the 10 runs scored grab immediate attention.
+They were a season high and came on 14 hits, which tied a season high that also came against Minnesota and included a double, a triple and three homers.

 But perhaps more impressive than the double-figure runs was the outing from starter Chris Flexen.

-The lanky right-hander delivered his best out in the big leagues to improve to 6-3 this season, tossing career-high eight shutout innings, allowing four hits with no walks and eight strikeouts, also a career high.
+The lanky right-hander delivered his best outing in the big leagues to improve to 6-3 this season, tossing career-high eight shutout innings, allowing four hits with no walks and eight strikeouts, also a career high.

 Flexen displayed pinpoint command and exceptional movement on his four-pitch mix.
 Of the 58 swings he generated from the Twins, he had 15 swings and misses, including seven on his changeup.